centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Delcontactgroup

-If you want to remove notification contactgroups from a host, use the **DELCONTACTGROUP** action:
+If you want to remove notification contact groups from a host, use the **DELCONTACTGROUP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o HOST -a delcontactgroup -v "Centreon-Server;Contactgroup2"